matteo14c/HaploCoV/docs/source/metadata.rst

  NextStrainToHaploCoV.pl --metadata metadata.tsv --outfile linearDataSorted.txt

-The output file will be in *HaploCoV* format and can be used by computeAF.pl to compute allele frequencies.
+The output file will be in *HaploCoV format* and can be used for subsequent analyses